achede22/django-docker-image/README.md

 docker push pierangelo1982/django
 ```

-P.S: P.S: pierangelo1982 is my docker account username, change it with yours.
+P.S: pierangelo1982 is my docker account username, change it with yours.

-## STEP 2 - Use and implementation
+## STEP 2 - create and implement container

 # pull the image:
 ```
 docker pull pierangelo1982/django
 ```

+For work and implement our project, we have need to share the project folders of the container on our local host.
+For do that we have need to build a volume and copy the file.

-# create a volume
+create a volume:
 ```
 docker volume create --name django-volume
 ```
-# connect the volume to the container for can copy the project folder
+connect the volume to the container for can copy the project folder
 ```
 docker run --name django-test \
 	-v django-volume:/code \